 As Nepal is still a third world country, their infrastructure especially in terms of digital technology, cannot match first world standards so you need to have plenty of patience when you surf.

-Hopefully, in the near future Nepal can catch up soon. about 5 years ago
+Hopefully, in the near future Nepal can catch up soon. over 5 years ago